utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 You can describe how many schools climbed above the TEA's 2004 threshold, and how many were over it in 2015 before the law changed.

-> Food for thought: How might you find similar schools in the whole state so you can compare how Austin ISD ranks against them?
-Be careful not to change the values in your SPED column, as all the AISD columns use that.

 ## Turning in your work

-For the writing part of the assignment below you might have to re-sort some of these columns, but you shouldn't have to create any more.
-Be careful not to make changes (beyond sorting) to a tab that is the source of another tab ... those changes carry forward and can lead to confusion and unexpected results.
+For the writing part of the assignment below you should already have everything you need.
+If you want to explore the data more, be careful not to make changes (beyond sorting) to a tab that is the source of another tab ... those changes carry forward and can lead to confusion and unexpected results.
 If for some reason you want to explore a new fact, you should start a new tab and pull data into it before any filtering, selecting or grouping.

 ### Writing assignment

 Using Google Docs, write three "data nut graphs" -- a sentence (or paragraph) in a story that succinctly describes a data fact -- as if each were just a part of a complete news story.
 You don't need a lede.
-You aren't writing a whole story ... just three sentences or paragraphs, each describing of these facts.
+You aren't writing a whole story ... just three sentences or paragraphs, each describing of these facts. **Be sure to share the doc to me as an editor.**

 - Which AUSTIN ISD school served the highest percentage of Special Education students?
 - Which AUSTIN ISD school had the greatest increase in Special Education students?